cbeck88/conf-rs/REFERENCE_derive_conf.md

 * **Flag**: A flag corresponds to a boolean program option.
 It is either set or it isn't.
 For example, `./my_prog --flag1 --flag2`.
 * **Parameter**: A parameter corresponds to a program option that expects a string value to be found during parsing.
 For example `./my_prog --param1 value1 --param2 value2`.
-* **Repeat**: A repeat option represents a list of values.
+* **Repeat**: A repeat field represents a list of values.
 It has special parsing -- it is allowed to be specified multiple times on the command-line, and the results are parsed separately and aggregated into a `Vec`.
 This is similar to what `clap` calls a multi-option, and what `clap-derive` does by default if the field type is a `Vec`.
 For example, `./my_prog --can-repeat value1 --can-repeat value2`.
 * **Flatten**: A flatten field doesn't correspond to an option, but to a collection of options that come from another `Conf` structure, and may be adjusted before being merged in.
 * **Subcommands**: A subcommands field doesn't correspond to an option, but to a collection of subcommands defined by a `Subcommands` enum.
 When a subcommand is used, any values parsed by the subcommand parser appear at the associated enum variant.

 If the *first attribute* is `flag`, `parameter`, `repeat`, `flatten`, or `subcommands`, then `conf` will handle the field that way.

-If none of these is found, then the *type* of the field is used to classify it.
+If none of these is found, then the *type* of the field is used to classify it [^1].

 * If the field is `bool`, then it is a flag
 * Otherwise it is a parameter.

+In `conf` the only way to specify a repeat parameter is to use the `repeat` attribute.
+There is, intentionally, no type-based inference for that [^compat-note-1].

 Each kind of field then supports a different set of attributes.

-*Note*: In `clap`, `repeat` parameters are inferred by setting the type to `Vec<T>`, and this is the only way to specify a repeat parameter.
-It also changes the meaning of `value_parser` in a subtle way.
-However, this can become confusing and so `conf` deviates from `clap` here.
-Instead, in `conf` the only way to specify a repeat parameter is to use the `repeat` attribute.

 ### Flag

 A flag corresponds to a switch that doesn't take any parameters.
 It's presence on the command line means the value is `true`, otherwise it is `false`.

-*Requirements*: A flag field must have type `bool`.
+**Requirements**: A flag field must have type `bool`.

 *  <a name="flag-short"></a> `short` (optional char argument)